VeterinaryWellness

 Pepto-Bismol

-A staple in many medicine cabinets, Pepto-Bismol (bismuth subsalicylate) is safe for dogs (but not for cats).
-It’s used to treat diarrhea, vomiting and an upset stomach.
-A word of caution, though: the salicylate in Pepto-Bismol can cause gastrointestinal upset and lead to gastric bleeding, so you should give your dog only a few doses.
-If your dog still isn’t better after those few doses, you should consult with your veterinarian.
-Learn more about Pepto Bismol for dogs.
+A staple in many medicine cabinets, Pepto-Bismol (bismuth subsalicylate) may be safe for some dogs (but not for cats).
+It’s used to treat diarrhea, vomiting, and an upset stomach.
+A word of caution, though: the salicylate in Pepto-Bismol can cause gastrointestinal upset and lead to gastric bleeding.
+Dogs with bleeding disorders or those taking blood-thinning medications should never take Pepto-Bismol.

 Dosage: 1 teaspoon per 10 pounds of weight, every 6-8 hours for 24 hours